Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: The Stochastic Replica Voting Machine algorithm

 The natural question is ``how may we determine the correct or `optimal' function $F$''?
 Numerous machine learning approaches exist.
 We briefly comment on two of these.
 In one important subclass of these, known as ``Support Vector Machines'' (SVM), e.g., \cite{SVM,SVM1}, $F$ is implicitly ascertained by inequalities applied to assumed specific function types.
-In neural network based machine learning, in particular in ``deep learning'' \cite{DL}, the function $F$ is formed by a particular hierarchal recursive structure.
-Our approach (SRVM) is, in some regards, far more rudimentary than these and other prevalent models.
+In neural network based machine learning \cite{neuron1,neuron2}, in particular in ``deep learning'' \cite{DL}, the function $F$ is formed by a particular hierarchal recursive structure.
+Our approach (SRVM) is, in some regards, more rudimentary yet, as we will explain, may extend these and other prevalent models.
 To illustrate its basic premise, we will consider the binary (i.e., $q=2$) classification problem.
-Here, $\sigma_{i} = 1,2$ and thus $\tilde{\sigma}_{i} \equiv (2 \sigma_{i} -3) = \pm 1$ naturally classifies any data point $\vec{x}$ into one of two groups (labelled by $\tilde{\sigma}_{i} = 1$ and $\tilde{\sigma}_{i} = -1$).
-We define $\tilde{F} \equiv (2 F -3)$ and initially consider $\tilde{F}$ to be an outcome of a vote amongst the predictions of a large {\it ensemble} of stochastic functions $\{G_{a}\}_{a=1}^{r}$ where we term $r$ to be the number of ``replicas'' in this ensemble.
-A simple choice for the functions $G_a$ (that will be investigated in the current work) is one in which they are a sum of $R$ random Gaussian functions \cite{explain-Gauss}.
-Thus, we set
+Here, $\rho_{i} = 1,2$ and thus $\tilde{\rho}_{i} \equiv (2\rho_{i} -3) = \pm 1$ naturally classifies any data point $\vec{v}$ into one of two groups (labelled by $\tilde{\rho}_{i} = 1$ and $\tilde{\rho}_{i} =-1$).
+We define $\tilde{F} \equiv (2F-3)$ and initially consider $\tilde{F}$ to be an outcome of a vote amongst the predictions of a large {\it voting} of general continuous stochastic functions $\{G_{a}\}_{a=1}^{r}$ (that we need not be of different types) where $r$ is the number of ``replicas'' in this voting.
+We will, principally, focus on two broad types of stochastic functions.
+We will examine what occurs (a) if $\{G_{a}\}_{a=1}^{r}$ are expressible as sums of random basis functions.
+We then turn to (b) functions $\{G_{a}\}_{a=1}^{r}$ generated by a weighted averages of ``neural network type function''; by the latter, we allude to functional composition of linear and Fermi function (also known as a ``sigmoid'' function in the machine learning community).
+Apart from SVM, related machine learning approaches include``voting'' methods \cite{voting} which employ randomly generated data sets, ``boosting'' \cite{boost} which aims to combine different weaker algorithms into a stronger learners, and ``decision tree learners'' \cite{tree} and ``random forest'' methods \cite{forest} which employ decision trees to combine the results of various classifiers and often do so while choosing different subspaces of the features or given data.
+While our algorithm enjoys many commonalities with these and other approaches, we underscore that its essential character is that of a stochastic average over different randomly generated functions.
+Basically, we perform (a discrete sum version of) ``functional integration'' over different randomly generated fits to the given data set in order to suggest the most likely outcomes for given vectors $\vec{v}$.
+In performing these ``functional integration'' averages, the SRVM algorithm that we briefly introduce below does not discard any data points nor features to generate lower dimensional subspaces on which an voting of classifiers is trained on.